Geoalert/mapflow-docs-en/docs_userguides/get_started.rst

 #.
 Download and check **GeoJSON** - a geodata format that's natively supported by Web-Map tools like **Leaflet** (https://leafletjs.com/) or GIS apps like **QGIS** (https://qgis.org/).

-Here you will see coordinates and additional properties of the object that typicaly refer to the attributes in GIS terminology.
 You are able to analyse it, modify, publish and do what you want.

 #.
 This option allows to open the GeoJSON in external viewer, you get the direct link from Mapflow - `geosjon.io <http://geojson.io/#data=data:application/json,%7B%22type%22%3A%20%22Polygon%22%2C%20%22coordinates%22%3A%20%5B%20%5B%20%5B%2037.490057513654946%2C%2055.923029653520395%20%5D%2C%20%5B%2037.490057513654946%2C%2055.949815087874605%20%5D%2C%20%5B%2037.543082024840288%2C%2055.949815087874605%20%5D%2C%20%5B%2037.543082024840288%2C%2055.923029653520395%20%5D%2C%20%5B%2037.490057513654946%2C%2055.923029653520395%20%5D%20%5D%20%5D%7D>`_